-We are an incredibly diverse school, accepting boys from a huge variety of different boroughs and backgrounds and then welcoming a large number of girls into the school in Sixth Form.
+We are an incredibly diverse school, accepting boys from a wide variety of different boroughs and backgrounds and then welcoming a large number of girls into the school in Sixth Form.
 Because of this we are truly inclusive, putting tolerance and social mobility at the heart of what we do.

 Students are selected by an entrance exam held each September for entry the following year.
-150 students are admitted to Y7 and we are increasingly oversubscribed with a large waiting list, however, we are not complacent, and aim to increase the number of primary pupils who name us as their first choice within our selective borough.
-Our mixed Sixth Form entry is by academic achievement and the vast majority go on to university, including several to Cambridge and Oxford each year.
+150 students are admitted to Y7 and we are increasingly oversubscribed with a large waiting list.
+Entry into our mixed Sixth Form is decided solely by GCSE performance and the vast majority will go on to the best universities in the country including Oxford and Cambridge.